franklinchou/fp-in-scala/docs/fp-properties.md

 ## Immutability

-Failure atomicity.
+1. Failure atomicity.
 If a method throws an exception, the object should still be usable afterwards.
 Program execution is not halted because of the state of the inputs.
+2. Thread-safety and concurrency.
+Most failures in OOP languages when it comes to concurrency have to do with passing around shared mutable state.

 # What are functions good for?

+1. Mapping (the classic example)

+2. Control flow